we will do it together

 STEP 2: Inspect the furniture

-Having inspected the furniture in the course of dusting and wiping it down, you now know which portions of the piece look the worse for wear.
+Having inspected the furniture in the course of dusting and wiping it down, you now know which portions of the piece seem the worse for wear.
 These are the areas on which you’re going to focus the lion’s share of your cleaning efforts.

 STEP 3: Apply diluted vinegar